Every cloud has its lining...including this correction

 As such, we've seen quite an improvement from a valuation perspective.
 However, we are not yet ready to declare the US market fairly valued, or to call the end of the correction, for various reasons.
 The three main factors behind the correction, namely the approaching end of the economic cycle, monetary tightening and trade wars, are still standing.

 In terms of monetary tightening, the Fed continues to scale down its balance sheet by selling bonds in the market.
 In a previous update, we spoke about the increasing supply of bonds, caused by the Fed scaling down of its balance sheet, but also by the increasing US Government funding needs.
 Increasing bonds supply means lower prices, i.e. higher yields.
-There is more bad news: by the end of the year, and barring major problems, the European Central Bank (ECB) is expected to start shrinking its own balance sheet by selling bonds.
-This will take out significant liquidity from the market and will suppress demand for financial assets, including both stocks and bonds.
+There is more bad news: by the end of the year, and barring major problems, the European Central Bank (ECB) is expected to stop buying bonds, thus depriving the market from a significant source of liquidity.

 Last but not least, the issue of trade wars and tariffs is not about to go away any time soon.
 This week, the market rallied on news that the US and China might start discussions, raising hopes that a trade deal could be reached.
 Even if this is the case, the road to a final trade deal will be a bumpy succession of good and bad news.
 If a new deal with Canada and Mexico took almost two years to reach, how much time will it take to resolve all the pending issues with China?

 The main point here is that slower economic growth means slower earnings growth.
 Given earnings have been lately a major pillar of support for the bull market, one can only be concerned that when the eanings euphoria dies, the bull market will die with it.
 The question is when, not if.